 Before we can start loading, we must have this antidote for TDI available on board.
-If not already available on board, We must request the antidote kit first thing after receiving the first voyage order.
-The antidote is only available in south Korea and few other countries.
-So it would take some time to arrive in US if you are loading TDI in US.
+If not already available onboard, We must request the antidote kit first thing after receiving the first voyage order.
+The antidote is only available in South Korea and a few other countries.
+So it would take some time to arrive in the US if you are loading TDI in the US.

 7) Make sure dew point meter will be on board before loading